mmattyV/jkwon-chinese-ethics-project/README.md

-# Reddit Clone
+# PhiloFeed

-A minimal Reddit-style web application built with Next.js, TypeScript, Prisma, and PostgreSQL.
+A thoughtful community platform for sharing ideas and philosophical discussions.
+Built with Next.js, TypeScript, Prisma, and PostgreSQL.
 Features include user authentication, post creation with image uploads, threaded comments, and comment voting.

 ## Features

 - 🔐 **Authentication**: Email/password signup and login with secure session management
-- 📝 **Posts**: Create, view posts with optional image uploads
+- 📝 **Posts**: Create, view posts with optional image or video uploads
+- 🔼 **Post Voting**: Like/dislike posts with vote score tracking
 - 💬 **Comments**: Threaded comment system with nested replies
-- 👍 **Voting**: Like/dislike comments with score tracking
+- 👍 **Comment Voting**: Like/dislike comments with score tracking
+- 🎥 **Video Support**: Upload and share video content (MP4, WebM, OGG, MOV)
 - 📄 **Pagination**: Efficient pagination on the main feed
-- 🎨 **Modern UI**: Clean, responsive design with Tailwind CSS
+- 🎨 **Modern UI**: Clean, responsive design with Tailwind CSS in cerulean and white

 ## Tech Stack